Ocotillo Desert Camp: History

 The one-two triangles seen by the mountain ranges around the site will be seen reflected in the gables of the camp.
 We will paint the triangles scarlet, make the cabins bloom with these scarlet one-triangles like the one-triangles of the ocatilla bloom itself.

 So we call the camp "Ocatilla."

-While Ocotillo lasted less than 6 months, its importance lies in how it allowed Wright to design a structure for himself in a completely different part of the country in which he'd ever lived.
+While Ocotillo lasted less than 6 months, its importance lies in how it allowed Wright to design a structure for himself in a completely different part of the country from anywhere he had ever lived.
 Wright used his design of Ocotillo as a "kind of plein air sketch of the desert, using its forms, shapes, and colors as models for adapting human life to the special conditions of desert living."
 The canvas roofs emphasized the bright sunlight, and the camp used the 30–60 degree angles, based on an abstraction of the surrounding mountain range.
 This temporary camp was a precursor to Taliesin West in Scottsdale, Arizona, begun 9 years later.
 In particular, Wright was interested in using the desert mountain ranges as inspiration in both designs, and including canvas roofs that could be opened throughout the day to adjust to light and heat in the desert.